 |B.A., English||University of Tennessee, summa cum laude||May 2005|

-Digital Humanities in the Classroom: A Practical Guide (2017) is an 85,000-word book, co-written with Claire Battershill, which has been offered a contract by Bloomsbury Academic.
-This introduction to teaching with digital humanities methods offers an approachable, step-by-step guide and is enhanced by a thorough, interactive Web Companion, including sample teaching materials and tutorials.
+Using Digital Humanities in the Classroom: A Practical Introduction for Students, Teachers, and Lecturers (Bloomsbury Academic, 2017), cowritten with Claire Battershill, is an introduction to teaching with digital humanities methods.
+It offers an approachable, step-by-step approach and is enhanced by a thorough, interactive Web Companion.

 Articles and Essays

 “Digital Theme Analysis: Revitalizing Traditional Methods.”
 With Randa El-Khatib.
 Digital Humanities for Literary Studies: Theories, Methods, and Practices.
 Ed.
 James O’Sullivan.
-Forthcoming, The Pennsylvania State Press, 2017.
+Forthcoming, The Pennsylvania State Press.